Leonab/IBMProject/README.md

 ### IBMProjet ###
-Converting the datastore to something else.
+Switching from jQuery to AngularJS.